What Is a Conventional Loan?

 Lenders offer a range of conventional mortgage rates, repayment terms, and other features that depend on the specific lender, the property, and the borrower’s financial situation and personal preferences.
 They are prohibited from discriminating against borrowers based on race, color, religion, national origin, sex, marital status, age, or participation in income assistance programs.
 By law, mortgage approval decisions must be based on factors such as credit history, income, and existing debts.

 The interest rate offered on a conventional mortgage depends on several factors, including the borrower’s credit score and down payment.
-This mortgage rate is important in determining their total cost to borrow.
+The mortgage interest rate is important in determining the total cost to borrow.

-The defining characteristic of conforming loans is they don’t exceed the Federal Housing Finance Agency’s maximum loan amount.
-The FHFA sets a default limit that applies to most places in the United States, and a high-cost limit for areas where market prices for homes are higher.
+The primary characteristic of conforming loans is they are within the Federal Housing Finance Agency’s maximum loan amount.
+The FHFA sets a limit each year for home loans throughout the United States.
+A higher limit is set for certain counties where market prices for homes are more expensive.

-Fannie and Freddie also set eligibility standards for borrowers, including debt-to-income ratio and credit score requirements.
-Individual lenders may have other requirements and request additional documentation.
+Fannie and Freddie also set eligibility standards that borrowers must meet for a loan to conform, including maximum debt-to-income ratio and minimum credit score requirements.
+Individual lenders may have other requirements for a conventional loan and request additional documentation from applicants.

-Lenders set their own terms for nonconforming loans, and they can vary significantly.
+Lenders set their own terms for nonconforming loans, and they vary significantly.